 - A. Defined.
 A building or part of a building in which repairs are made to motor vehicles, or a repair shop in a garage or other building in which heavy machinery is used.
-An automobile school shall be regarded as a motor vehicle repair shop. - 1.
-Minor. [reserved] - 2.
-Major. [reserved] Vehicle Sales and Service Facility - B. Defined.
-The display, sales, storage and service of motor vehicles and the repair of motor vehicles performed in connection with said sales. - C. Standards. - In the Business 2 and Mixed Use 1 Districts, no lighting shall be allowed except such as is necessary for the safety and protection of the public and prospective purchasers and such reasonable display lighting of the vehicles as the board of aldermen shall approve.
+An automobile school shall be regarded as a motor vehicle repair shop.

+- 1. Minor. [reserved]

+- 2. Major. [reserved]

 7.4.32.
+Vehicle Sales and Service Facility

+A. Defined.
+The display, sales, storage and service of motor vehicles and the repair of motor vehicles performed in connection with said sales.

+In the Business 2 and Mixed Use 1 Districts, no lighting shall be allowed except such as is necessary for the safety and protection of the public and prospective purchasers and such reasonable display lighting of the vehicles as the board of aldermen shall approve.

+7.4.33.
 Veterinary Hospital

-7.4.33.
+7.4.34.
 Wireless Communication Equipment

 A. Defined.
-Wireless communication equipment shall mean any device or other apparatus, fixed at a location, for transmission and reception of telecommunication that performs the function of antennas, together with any supporting structures, equipment and facilities ancillary and/or accessory thereto, including, but not limited to, panel antennas, whip antennas, free-standing monopoles, dish and cone shaped antennas, satellite earth station antennas, personal wireless communication systems facilities, paging service facilities, cellular telephone service facilities, mobile radio service facilities and related equipment boxes.
+Wireless communication equipment shall mean any device or other apparatus, fixed at a location, for transmission and reception of telecommunication that performs the function of antennas, together with any supporting structures, equipment and facilities ancillary and/or accessory thereto, including, but not limited to, panel antennas, whip antennas, free-standing monopoles (not lattice shaped towers except as allowed in subsection)

+(d)(2) below), dish and cone shaped antennas, satellite earth station antennas, personal wireless communication systems facilities, paging service facilities, cellular telephone service facilities, mobile radio service facilities and related equipment boxes.
 Includes structures supporting radio, television or telephone transmission or receiving stations, including dish antennas.

-B. Standards, See Sec.
+B. Standards.
+See Sec.
 7.9.